Banned and restricted

 You may not use explicit language or descriptions.
 Photos, where permitted, should be of the item only.
 Use of props or accessories isn’t permitted.
 We’ll remove any image we consider offensive.

 You must ensure that any agricultural compound complies with the requirements of the Agricultural Compounds and Veterinary Medicines (ACVM) Act.
+Decanting of approved items into other containers is not permitted.
 For further information visit the Ministry for Primary Industries website or phone their Approvals and ACVM Group on 04 463 2550.

 People over the age of 18 do not need a firearms licence to own an airgun.
 However those aged 16 and 17 years who wish to own an airgun must hold a firearms licence.